Enjoy Vermouth With Confidence With This Handy Guide

 Vermouth lessons are usually learned the hard way.
 You leave a bottle of dry vermouth on the bar for a year or two, try to make a Martini with it and end up with a glass of revolting, vinegary swamp water.
-While drinking one horrible drink made with expired vermouth is almost a rite of passage for an educated drinker, we would prefer if people leapfrogged the bad, embarrassing or otherwise confusing experiences with vermouth, and started enjoying the fortified wine immediately.
+While drinking one horrible drink made with expired vermouth is almost a rite of passage for an educated drinker, you'd probably prefer to leapfrog the bad or otherwise confusing experiences with vermouth, and start enjoying the fortified wine immediately.
 Here, the answers to the basic vermouth questions you were afraid to ask.

 What’s vermouth made of?